DanielRiezebos/DanielRiezebos/README.md

 - 👋 Hi, I’m @DanielRiezebos
-- 👀 I’m interested in Magento 2 development.
+- 👀 I’m interested in web-development in many forms
-- 🌱 I’m currently learning Magento 2 development!
+- 🌱 I’m currently learning Symfony development!
-- 💞️ I’m looking to collaborate on world domination.
 - 📫 How to reach me [LinkedIn](https://nl.linkedin.com/in/daniel-riezebos-2671a7118) (no recruiters)

 <!---